 “A Royale with Cheese?”
 Jules smirks.

 The triviality of their exchange underscores that, despite being hitmen, the violence they’re about to unleash is just part of their ordinary workday.
 They’re not nervous or panicked, they’re co-workers killing time before killing.
 This conversation foreshadows the climax of the next scene.
-Jackson’s casual delivery of the “royale with cheese” line is juxtaposed with the way that he sardonically and menacingly comments that burgers are the cornerstone of a nutritious breakfast, before asking Brett if he knows what they call a quarter-pounder in France, escalating the already excruciating tension when he bites into Brett’s burger, before you know, screaming scripture and killing people.
+Jackson’s casual delivery of the “royale with cheese” line is juxtaposed with how he sardonically and menacingly comments that burgers are the cornerstone of a nutritious breakfast when confronting Brett (Frank Whaley), the hitmen's target.
+After Jules asks Brett if he knows what they call a quarter-pounder in France, he escalates the already excruciating tension when he bites into Brett’s burger, before you know, screaming scripture and killing people.